The 5 Stages of Moving On

 There are five steps in the grieving process; Denial, Anger, Bargaining, Depression, and finally Acceptance.
 However, the time spent in each step or stage is different to every individual.
 How to get there and when you will get there depends on the weight on how you perceive the situation you are in and your willingness to do so, but eventually, you will.

 Do you often say no and that you refuse to accept the fact that the relationship is over?
 Do you still believe that one day this person will come back knocking on your door?
 Then, you must be in the stage of denial.

 There’s nothing wrong in hoping but sometimes you have to keep your hopes real.
 You can’t keep living on lies and empty promises, can you?
 Pretending isn’t gonna make what you are having now any less real.
 That’s not how you move on.
 The sooner you accept things, the sooner you will learn how to let go. this is the first task.

-In the process of letting go, there is nothing wrong in being angry.
-In fact you need it.
+In the process of letting go, there is nothing wrong with being angry.
+In fact, you need it.
 Anger is a motivating force, it will push you through.
 But be careful not to be consumed with anger, somewhere down the line, you must understand that you have some fault too.
 It takes two to make a relationship and it also takes two to break it.

 This is the hardest part.
 This is when you lose faith, you have low mood, you feel fatigued every single time and you have no motivation at all.

 You may feel that this is just right, that you deserve it, and that you are better left alone but you are doing it all wrong.
 That is not how you move on.
 In fact, what you must be doing is the opposite.

 You ask, what if your ex-boyfriend sees you in pain?
 Do you think he or she will come back to pick you up?
 No. You are just giving exactly what this person wants.
 Everyone has their own ego, and if this person sees you this way, being head over heels for him or her, you are just feeding this person’s ego.
 You must stand up for yourself.